 Are you having difficulty with sleep or alertness?
-Consider being seen at the University of Michigan Sleep Disorder Center:
+Consider being seen at the University of Michigan Sleep Disorders Center:

 - One of the oldest, largest, and most widely recognized academic sleep programs in the US